Graham Rix

-In 1999, Rix was convicted of having underage sex with a 15-year-old girl, and sentenced to 12 months in prison, of which he served six.
-In 2018, he was accused of racism and physical assault by several former teenage Chelsea players.
-In 2022 the club made settlement payments to eight players who had made complaints.

 Club career

 Arsenal

 Originally from Doncaster, Yorkshire, Rix joined Arsenal as an apprentice in 1974 and turned professional the year after.
 He made his debut for the club against Leicester City on 2 April 1977, and marked it by scoring the opening goal.
 Rix immediately became a regular on the left wing, replacing George Armstrong.
 Together with Liam Brady, he formed part of an impressive attacking midfield, which helped Arsenal to three successive FA Cup finals between 1978 and 1980.
 Arsenal only won one of these, in 1979 against Manchester United; the final score was 3–2, with Rix crossing for Alan Sunderland's last-minute winner, just one minute after United had equalised to level the score 2–2.

-Arsenal reached the Cup Winners' Cup final the following season, against Valencia; the match finished 0–0 after extra time – a penalty shootout ensued, but Rix missed his kick and Arsenal lost.
-After the departure of Liam Brady to Juventus that summer, many believed Rix would also leave but he stayed at the club, and became captain in 1983.
+Arsenal reached the European Cup Winners' Cup final the following season, against Valencia; the match finished 0–0 after extra time – a penalty shoot-out ensued, but Rix missed his penalty and Arsenal lost.
+He became captain of the club in 1983.
 Arsenal's form slumped in the early 1980s, though, meaning Rix was unable to claim any silverware as skipper.
-Arsenal won the 1986-87 League Cup; Rix was not part of the squad for the final against Liverpool but he contributed three appearances en route.
+Arsenal won the 1986–87 League Cup; Rix was not part of the squad for the final against Liverpool but he contributed three appearances en route.

 A series of injuries to his achilles tendon kept Rix out of the team in the mid-1980s, and he lost his starting place in the side to Martin Hayes.
-Rix spent a spell on loan at Brentford, before being released in 1988.
+Rix had a spell on loan at Brentford, before being released in 1988.
 In all, he played 464 times for the Gunners, scoring 51 goals.